Imageomics/docker-workshop/_episodes/07_examples-of-using-container-images-in-practice.md

 ---
-title: "Examples of Using Container Images in Practice"
+title: "7.
+Examples of Using Container Images in Practice"
-teaching: 20
+teaching: 10
 exercises: 0
 questions:
 - "How can I use Docker for my own work?"